kb5466/kb546-CS388-001/README.md

       [X]Navigates to:
         -   **Pokemon Details Screen** (Triggered by selecting a specific caught Pokemon to view details).
-    -   Returns to the main menu upon back navigation.
+    -   Returns to the pokedex.

 3. **Pokemon Caught Screen**
       [X] Navigates to: